-Fidelity Investments argued that there are four reason to consider active bond ETFs for a diversified portfolio: A focus on returns after fees.
-Well-informed managers.
-More than just a bond index.
-Additional tools to generate returns and manage risks.
+Fidelity Investments argued that there are four reasons to consider active bond ETFs for a diversified portfolio: a focus on returns after fees, well-informed managers, more than just a bond index, and additional tools to generate returns and manage risks.

 Bond managers are also more informed than the average investor as they consider a broad spectrum of potential investments and utilize research analytics to differentiate sectors to look for the most promising picks.

 A bond index is only a subset of a broader bond opportunity set.
 An actively managed portfolio could have the opportunity that is much larger than the passively managed portfolio bench-marked against the Bloomberg Barclays U.S. Aggregate Bond Index, or Agg, which is overweight government-guaranteed securities.